Hole in the Road to Transparency: People with Disabilities Often Excluded By Foundations & Nonprofits

 - Disability impacts people of all races, genders, and backgrounds and making a difference is much easier than you think.

-RespectAbility is offering a free online series to train foundation and nonprofit leaders in the nuts and bolts of how to be inclusive of people with disabilities.
+RespectAbility is offering a free online series to train foundation and nonprofit leaders in the nuts and bolts of how to be inclusive of people with disabilities and prevent them from being excluded by foundations.
 You can free resources here: https://www.respectability.org/inclusive-philanthropy/ and sign up for the series here: https://www.respectability.org/accessibility-webinars/

 —Jennifer Laszlo Mizrahi